Two Types of Divorce in Texas

 Abandonment is being left alone to take care of the home and fulfill all parental duties of the child.

 Texas law has two conditions to constitute abandonment.
 First, the spouse must have been absent for a continuous period of one year.
 Second, the spouse made a willing and intentional decision to leave.
-This leaves off missing
+This leaves off missing persons, or victims of abduction or kidnapping.

 Abandonment Affects Child Custody